 - Odd Noises

 A small amount of noises are usual.
-If you detect audible knocking, cracking or banging racket coming from your water heater, it could possibly be a a warning there is a problem.
+If you detect audible knocking, cracking or banging racket coming from your water heater, it could possibly be a warning there is a problem.

 If residue has built up inside, your water heater may be less energy efficient.
 This could result in higher electric bills and possible harm to your system.

 Leakage is the primary cause of a deteriorating water heater.
 If you happen to see water close to your tank, you’re probably experiencing a leak and may cause significant water damage to your house.

 Getting no hot water whatsoever is clear evidence of an issue.
 But fluctuating water temperature is many times disregarded as a problem.
 This could mean mineral deposits have formed and your water heater’s heating element must be corrected or changed.

 If you’re experiencing zero or a small amount of hot water, there may be an issue with the pilot light.
 If you’re unsure how to repair the pilot light, contact our technicians at 512-592-3072 in Austin.
 While some homeowners can restart the pilot light themselves, it can be unsafe if you’re apprehensive of the steps to take.

 If you smell a rotten egg smell, don’t attempt to light the pilot light.
 Call your city’s gas company as soon as possible.

 The usual life span of a residential water heater with appropriate upkeep is 10–12 years.
 Although your water heater isn’t having an issue, it could be at an increased risk of a damaging leak.

 If you’re unclear of your water heater’s age, examine the sticker on the heater.
 This states the manufacturing date and serial number.